How Many Solar Panels Do I Need for My Home?

 Are you getting ready to install solar panels on your home?
 One of the first questions you need to answer is: how many solar panels do I really need?

-The answer to this question is always the same: “it depends”.
-The number of solar panels you need depends on a lot of different factors.
-Today, we’re going to explain those factors and help you decide the best number of solar panels for your home.
+The answer to this question is always the same: “it depends.”
+The number of solar panels you need depends on many different factors.
+Today, we will explain those factors and help you decide the best number of solar panels for your home.

 Top 3 Things to Consider